panzerdp/dmitripavlutin.com/content/posts/140-promise/index.md

 How to return the list of persons from `getList()` with a delay of 1 second?
 Same way, how would `findPerson(who)` access the list of persons that's returned with a delay?

 Unfortunately, now things have become more complicated.
-Let's see a few approaches on how to solve that.
+Let's see a few approaches to how to solve that.

 ### 1.1 The callbacks approach